josephmontes/VAA/README.md

 ### Emilio Pagán
   - In 2019, the wOBA against his 4-Seam Fastball was 0.247
   - In 2021, the next season that he threw his 4-Seam Fastball a qualifying amount of times, it was ineffective but the wOBA value against it was only a few points above the .350 average wOBA, so its not like it was getting crushed
-    - In that season, his 'good' 4-Seam Fastball 'rate' dropped from 33% in 2019 to 27% in 2021
+    - In that 'ineffective' 2021 season, his 'good' 4-Seam Fastball 'rate' dropped from 33% in 2019 to 27%

     #### 2021
     ![Screenshot 2023-09-11 195336](https://github.com/josephmontes/VAA/assets/125607783/a656c9f9-cd8b-43f2-8c83-d4900494d23b)

 - What's more interesting is that, although he has not thrown a qualified amount of 4-Seam Fastballs since 2021, in 2022 and 2023 his 'good' 4-Seam Fastball 'Rate' has gone back over 30% **and** the wOBA value against his 4-Seam Fastball has progressed back to being well below the league average .350 wOBA value
-  - The column 'w_woba' stands for 'weighted wOBA', so when the 2 columns are added together it equals the overall wOBA against their 4-Seam Fastball
+  - The column 'w_woba' stands for 'weighted wOBA', so when the 2 rows in that column are added together it equals the overall wOBA against their 4-Seam Fastball
     - 2022: *0.319*, 2023: *0.298*
     #### 2022
     ![Screenshot 2023-09-11 195308](https://github.com/josephmontes/VAA/assets/125607783/ba485bb2-a786-4f30-b165-0e1c10222713)